LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/item-properties/specific-properties/blocks.md

   * downsides:&#x20;
     * **max** of **191 blocks** in total
 * `REAL_TRANSPARENT`
-  * uses a real block (chorus), no lag, no entities, 100% real blocks, also with transparency support!
+  * uses a real block (紫颂植株), no lag, no entities, 100% real blocks, also with transparency support!
   * downsides:&#x20;
     * **max** of **63 blocks** in total
 * `REAL_WIRE`